LearnDevbiswjit/r3f-work-by-biswajit/README.md

 # React Three Fiber Project by Biswajit Halder

-Display a 3D scene, and fly a camera through it as the user scrolls, using Theatre.js and React Three Fiber, in 50 lines of code.
+Display a 3D scene, and fly a camera through it as the user scrolls, using Theatre.js and React Three Fiber.

 ## Installation